-- 1. That the applicant has earned a bachelor's degree (or higher) from an accredited institution of higher learning. - 2.
-That the applicant has completed the following prerequisite courses or has demonstrated sufficient equivalent knowledge or experience in the specified area. - For Advanced Certificate in Accounting-six credit hours in accounting. - For Advanced Certificate in Decision Support Systems-three credit hours in data processing, six credit hours in mathematics, three credit hours in statistics, and three graduate credits in quantitative analysis. - For Advanced Certificate in International Business-three credit hours in marketing, and three graduate credits in financial management. - For Advanced Certificate in Personnel Administration/Industrial Relations-no specified prerequisites. - For Advanced Certificate in Marketing-three credit hours in marketing - For Advanced Certificate in Finance-six credit hours in accounting
+- That the applicant has earned a bachelor's degree (or higher) from an accredited institution of higher learning. - 2.
+That the applicant has completed the following prerequisite courses or has demonstrated sufficient equivalent knowledge or experience in the specified area. - For Advanced Certificate in Accounting-six credit hours in accounting - For Advanced Certificate in Computer Information Systems three credit hours in data processing, six credit hours in mathematics, and three credit hours in statistics. - For Advanced Certificate in International Business-three credit hours in marketing, and three graduate credits in financial management. - For Advanced Certificate in Personnel Administration/Industrial Relations no specified prerequisites.

+- For Advanced Certificate in Marketing-three credit hours in marketing. - For Advanced Certificate in Finance-six credit hours in accounting.